 3) What is the time frame for compliance?

 Providers should be reporting ordering/referring professionals on claims now.
-Enforcement of the enrollment requirement in claims processing will begin on January 1, 2014 for dates of service on and after January 1, 2014 with the exception of pharmacy claims.
-Enforcement for pharmacy claims will be delayed until February 1, 2014.
+Enforcement of the enrollment requirement in claims processing will begin on January 1, 2014 for dates of service on and after January 1, 2014.